 If you watch any sports game, football, soccer, basketball…whatever, you know that during any game the momentum of whose playing better can shift from one team to the other.
 That momentum shift can take place for a number of reasons.
 One team starts playing poorly or makes a mistake, or the other team starts playing better.
 Regardless, when the momentum shifts the team that can leverage that positive momentum to create successive opportunities usually wins.

 The snowball method works the same way, once you pay off your smallest debt balance, the payoff of the next debt balance is achieved at a faster rate.
 This sequential process creates momentum as you pay off each debt balance.
-By the time you start to pay off your final balance the amount you are contributing to the monthly payment is a result of all the prior debts you paid off – that’s momentum.
+By the time you start to pay off your final balance the amount you are contributing to the monthly payment is a result of all the prior debts, you paid off – that’s momentum.

 If the snowball method provides a means of empowering you to pay off your debt and the momentum keeps you going, the confidence you begin to feel keeps you focused.
 Improved self-confidence is the most powerful aspect of using the snowball method.

 Anyone who has had to tackle a mountain of debt knows that when you’re at the base of that mountain it can feel pretty daunting.
-And let’s be realistic, in that moment feeling confident about the situation is the last thing you feel.
+And let’s be realistic, at that moment feeling confident about the situation is the last thing you feel.

 The small wins created by using the snowball method impact how you emotionally feel about your ability to succeed.
 Each successive win makes you feel like you WILL accomplish your goal and each debt balance paid off makes you feel more confident.

 The confidence you feel about paying off your debt is just the start.
-That new found confidence starts to overflow into all areas of your life.
+That newfound confidence starts to overflow into all areas of your life.
 Areas you never thought being in debt might impact – your job, family, where you live and how you live.

 The confidence you feel provides you with a whole new perspective on life.

-Small Wins = Empowerment, Momentum and Confidence
+Why the Snowball Method Works, Small Wins = Empowerment, Momentum, and Confidence

 Have you used the Snowball Method to pay off debt?
 Comment below.